-If you plan on having the speakers placed on your desk you can accommodate heavier speakers.
-But, if you want to place them on bookshelves it’s worth aiming to get light speakers.
+If you plan on having the speakers placed on your desk, you can accommodate heavier speakers.
+But, if you want to place them on bookshelves, it’s worth aiming to get light speakers.

-While I always recommend isolation pads they become even more important if you place speakers on shelves.
-The vibrations can begin to move your speaker and you run the risk of them falling off.
+While I always recommend isolation pads, they become even more important if you place speakers on shelves.
+The vibrations can begin to move your speaker, and you run the risk of them falling off.

 Understanding your studio space is also important when selecting small monitors.
 Take some time to assess what you need from your speakers.

 If you have a large area, you may want more versatile monitors.
 Flexibility to move them around and tuning options are ideal in these situations.